tainguyen-space/cyclistic-bike-share-analysis/README.md

 How do annual members and casual riders use Cyclistic bikes differently?

 ## Data Source
-- Public Divvy bike-share data (2024)
+- Data is officially from Divvy's bike-share system (https://divvytripdata.s3.amazonaws.com/index.html)
-- Provided by Motivate International Inc.
+- The data has been made publicly available by Motivate International Inc. under this license: https://divvybikes.com/data-license-agreement
+- The data is hosted on an Amazon S3 bucket under the directory "divvy-tripdata."
+The data is stored as ZIP files that, when extracted, contain CSV structured datasets
+- 12 latest available datasets are used; they contain monthly trip data of 2024 (202401-divvy-tripdata.csv ...
+202412-divvy-tripdata.csv)
-- Data includes ride timestamps, locations, rideable types, and membership type
+- Data includes ride ID, rideable type, ride start/end date and time, start/end location name and ID, start/end location longitude and         latitude, and member type

 ## Tools Used
 - SQL (MySQL)